Skip to main content

 Many data blocks also carry the step’s verdict to indicate the outcome of the check that generated them.

-IDV Step producing different data blocks for different verdicts (verified, fraud, failure).
+IDV Step producing different data blocks for different verdicts (verified, not_verified, fraud_detected).

-An Identity verification step generates different data blocks depending on whether the verdict is verified, fraud, or failure.
+An Identity verification step generates different data blocks depending on whether the verdict is verified, not_verified, or fraud_detected.

 As step input